AvtsVivek/Az204WthTerraform/src/tf-files/650800-web-with-db-logging/ReadMe.md

 - Visual Studio 2022 Deployment is not woring.
 So you can use Vs Code.

+- Builds on from the provious exericse and adds logging to the previouos exercise.

 - First add the required extensiions
 ![Vs code Extension](./Images/VsCodeExtensions.jpg)